Erik Thomson

-Erik Thomson is a New Zealand-Australian actor.
-He played Hades in the television series Hercules: The Legendary Journeys, Xena Warrior Princess and Young Hercules, Dr. Mitch Stevens in All Saints and Dave Rafter in Packed to the Rafters.
+Erik Thomson is a Scottish-New Zealand-Australian actor.
+He played Hades in the television series Hercules: The Legendary Journeys, Xena Warrior Princess, and Young Hercules, Dr. Mitch Stevens in All Saints and Dave Rafter in Packed to the Rafters.

-Thomson won an Australian Film Institute Award for his performance in the Australian feature film Somersault.
+Thomson has been nominated for many awards, and won a few, including an Australian Film Institute Award for his performance in the Australian feature film Somersault in 2004.